while-true-do/doc-library/README.md

 ## Motivation

-During the past years, While True Do opened and closed some repositories.
+During the past years, while-true-do.io opened and closed some repositories.
+We faced the situation, that maintaining Guidelines and other general purpose documents was somewhat tedious.
 Keeping track of documents and templates should be easy and centrally manageable.

 ## Description